Literary-Insights/blog/src/content/blog/The Unlocked Leader_ Dare to Free Your Own Voice, Lead with Empathy, and Shine Your Light in the World - Hortense le Gentil.txt-1.md

 ---
-title: "The Unlocked Leader_ Dare to Free Your Own Voice, Lead with Empathy, and Shine Your Light in the World - Hortense le Gentil"
+title: "The Unlocked Leader Dare to Free Your Own Voice, Lead with Empathy, and Shine Your Light in the World - Hortense le Gentil"
-slug: the-unlocked-leader_-dare-to-free-your-own-voice-lead-with-empathy-and-shine-your-light-in-the-world-hortense-le-gentil
+slug: the-unlocked-leader-dare-to-free-your-own-voice-lead-with-empathy-and-shine-your-light-in-the-world-hortense-le-gentil
 tags:
   - book-summary
 excerpt: ""